hevnsnt/Awesome_Incident_Response/tools.md

 # Incident Response Toolkit
-The following list was originally developed by [meirwah](https://github.com/meirwah/awesome-incident-response) however over the years it has become out of date.
-I have significantly curated and updated the list as part of [Awesome Incident Response](https://github.com/hevnsnt/Awesome_Incident_Response)
+The following list was originally developed by [meirwah](https://github.com/meirwah/awesome-incident-response) however it is my opinion that this is an "Awesome List of BlueTeam Tools" and does not cover "Incident Response".
+Additionally, several of the tools listed on that repository have become abandoned over the years, and is not formatted in the manner that I would prefer.
+For those reasons, I have decided to include it here, curated, updated, and reformatted in my preferred format as part of [Awesome Incident Response](https://github.com/hevnsnt/Awesome_Incident_Response)

                                            !!THIS PAGE IS STILL A WORK IN PROGRESS!!